topbricks25/topbricks25.github.io/README.md

   <div class="review">
     <h2>LEGO Set 76922 – LEGO Speed Champions BMW</h2>
     <p><strong>Rating:</strong> ⭐⭐⭐⭐⭐</p>
     <p> As an owner and builder of these model cars, I absolutely love them!
 If you're a lifelong BMW fan like me, you will too.
-They capture every detail of the real cars, and the minifigures are fantastic—even wearing        BMW race suits, which I adore.!</p>
+They capture every detail of the real cars, and the minifigures are fantastic—even wearing        BMW race suits, which I adore and lov.!</p>
   </div>